theupshift/chrdev/posts/2020-05-12-Privacy-and-Coherence.md

 **No conspiracy theories here.
 Just my thoughts.**

+Below you can find some topics I feel sensitive about, and for which I found some more privacy-aware and ethical alternatives.

 **I'm not an expert.
 These are just my opinions.
 If you don't agree, that's fine.**

+---

 *A small premise: nobody is perfect.
 I may contradict myself even without noticing.*